 Interestingly, three-quarters of those affected in the northern hemisphere are women1 and SAD can also occur in the warmer months.
 The general symptoms in spring and summer are different to those experienced in winter, and may include trouble sleeping, not feeling hungry, losing weight or feeling agitated and anxious.

 What causes SAD?

 The specific cause of SAD remains unknown.
 Research on the mood disorder has explored how reduced exposure to sunlight in winter disrupts the body’s natural circadian rhythm, also known as our internal ‘body clock’2.
-During the colder months, we generally spend more time indoors and are exposed to less sunlight when we do venture outside, causing our bodies to produce more melatonin (a hormone that makes you sleepy) and less serotonin (a hormone that regulates your mood), which have both been linked to the symptoms of SAD.
+During the colder months, we generally spend more time indoors absorbing less sunlight which means our bodies produce excess melatonin, a hormone that can make you feel sleepy) and less serotonin (a hormone that regulates your mood), which have both been linked to the symptoms of SAD.